 It doesn't matter which route you use; the Add New page itself is the same either way.

-2. In the Data section of the Manager page, click Data Inputs.
+2. In the Data section of the Settings pop-up, click Data Inputs.

 3. Click Files & Directories.